variantstudios/wisdomwaysacupuncture.com/_conditions/acupuncture-for-fertility.md

 For women with recurrent miscarriage or PCOS with no or very weak and rare signs of ovulation, we still see good results, but the treatment must typically be longer and requires patience!
 A very thorough evaluation to ask all these questions will be done at your first visit, and a treatment plan created that is customized to fit your cycles and history.
 In some cases I will recommend that a woman NOT attempt pregnancy for a time so we can improve her egg quality, hormones, and endometrium, thus decreasing her risk of miscarriage.

-If it is necessary, I will also address nutrition, as this can be a crucial part of treatment.
-Often women don’t realize it, but the foods they’re eating could be creating so much stagnation, blockage, inflammation, or weakness in their system, that they’re preventing conception from being able to occur.
+If it is necessary, I will also address nutrition, as this can be a crucial part of treatment.&nbsp; Often women don’t realize it, but the foods they’re eating could be creating so much stagnation, blockage, inflammation, or weakness in their system, that they’re preventing conception from being able to occur.

 ### If pregnancy doesn't occur naturally

 If after Chinese medical treatment a woman still needs to resort to ART, all is not lost, as typically a woman who may have been a poor responder to drug stimulation in the past now responds much better, needs lower dosages of drugs, and has less side effects.
 This allows her to tolerate the western treatment options much better and increases her chances of success, thereby decreasing the time, cost, and stress involved with multiple ART cycles.
 A woman who would have had much poorer egg quality before treatment is now poised to have better eggs collected that will develop into better and more viable embryos.

-Acupuncture and Chinese herbs not only help with successful results, but with the stress and anxiety that go along with this delicate health issue.
-And because it helps to actually resolve the underlying causes of the infertility as opposed to just circumnavigating them, the prospective mother is poised to be at her best when the little one does come along, instead of being frazzled and unbalanced from invasive and stressful procedures.
+Acupuncture and Chinese herbs not only help with successful results, but with the stress and anxiety that go along with this delicate health issue.&nbsp; And because it helps to actually resolve the underlying causes of the infertility as opposed to just circumnavigating them, the prospective mother is poised to be at her best when the little one does come along, instead of being frazzled and unbalanced from invasive and stressful procedures.

 \*\*Please note: While IVF is an amazing option for women and studies show that combining it with Chinese medicine can increase success rates, where my work and continued training is focused is on helping women get pregnant naturally.
 The goals and methods of treatment for a woman undergoing IVF treatment differ quite greatly from the work that’s done in working to get pregnant naturally; therefore if you’re looking to start treatment while planning to start IVF, we’ll refer out.